nielsoffice/PHPHtml-Optimizer-Docx/README.md

 | `_xH2()`         | Heading 2      | `_xHTML('H2')` |`__HTML('my_track','track')`   |`_H2()`/`xH2()`                       |`_MERGE('H2')`/`xMERGE('H2')` |
 | ...            | ...            | ...            |...                            |...                                   | <a href="#element">loading...</a>                   |

 *Merge not support HTML : _I(italic)/xI(italic), _B(bold)/xB(bold), _Q(Q)/xQ(Q), _a(a link)/xa(a link);
 <br />
 Download File <a href="https://github.com/nielsofficeofficial/PHPHtml-Optimizer"> PHPHtml-Optimizer Download Link </a> <br />
 *NOTE !
-For Updates use new version for new project to avoid conflict.
+For Updates use new version for new project Migrate version not supported.

+For installation <a href="https://github.com/nielsofficeofficial/PHPHtml-Optimizer-Installations"> Process link here </a><br />
+To Request Download File <a href="https://github.com/nielsofficeofficial/PHPHtml-Optimizer-Docx"> PHPHtml-Optimizer link here </a><br />
+For File Enhancers and <a href="https://github.com/nielsofficeofficial/PHPHtml-Optimizer-Enhancers"> Documentation/Reference link here </a><br />
+For Developer <a href="https://github.com/nielsofficeofficial/PHPHtml-Optimizer/issues"> Support link here </a><br />
 This Library is 100% secured and fully free ready to use, If you see vulnerability you can email me: @ nieldigitalsolution@gmail.com

 <h2>Thanks To:</h2>